Age and female breast cancer

 Age is an established risk factor for breast cancer.
 The older a woman is, the more likely she is to get breast cancer.

 Rates of breast cancer are low in women under 40.
 Fewer than five percent of women diagnosed with breast cancer in the U.S. are younger than 40 .
 Rates begin to increase after age 40 and are highest in women over age 70 (see Figure 2.1 below).
 The median age of diagnosis of breast cancer for women in the U.S. is 61 .

 Age and breast cancer in men

 Age is also a risk factor for breast cancer in men.
 The older a man is, the more likely he is to get breast cancer.
 However, breast cancer is much less common in men than in women (see Figure 2.1 below).

 The median age of diagnosis of breast cancer for men in the U.S. is 68 .

 Why does age increase the risk of breast cancer?

 As we get older, it becomes more likely that abnormal changes will take place in our cells.
-When many of these changes occur within the cells, cancer can develop.
+When many of these changes occur in cells, cancer can develop.

-Note: Though this graph shows a rate of zero in some age groups, there are a few cases of breast cancer in these age groups each year in the U.S. The numbers are too small, however, to appear on the scale used in this graph.
+Note: Though this graph shows a rate of zero in some age groups, there are a few cases of breast cancer in these age groups each year in the U.S. The numbers are too small, however, to appear on the scale used here.